SkylineCommunications/dataminer-docs-connectors/connector/doc/GatesAir_MSCx_DD_Dual_Drive_Controller.md

 # GatesAir MSCx DD Dual Driver Controller

 This connector monitors information from the GatesAir MSCx Dual Drive Controller.
-The Controller is a multisystem control platform that extends the redundancy capabilities of GatesAir transmitters.
+This controller is a multisystem control platform that extends the redundancy capabilities of GatesAir transmitters.

 ## About